 She is now literally inside Shinji's heart?

-While it seems outlandish and crack at first, the most probable possibility is that Rei's original soul is inside Shinji's SDAT player.
-Don't believe me?
-Watch the Rebuild movies again, focusing specifically on the SDAT player.
-There's quite a lot of subtle evidence that supports this.
-Once you see it, it's hard to think you ever thought otherwise.
+While it seems outlandish and crack at first, but a probable possibility is that Rei's original soul is inside Shinji's SDAT player.

 Mari Illustrious Makinami is named after the HMS Illustrious.
 Illustrious was also known as 'Lusty'.
 Now, who is Ms. Fanservice here?